markallanson/nmqtt/GettingStarted.md

     short subscriptionId = client.Subscribe<AsciiPublishDataConverter>("Nmqtt_quickstart_topic", MqttQos.AtMostOnce);

 Two implementations are provided out of the box, The ascii converter above, and a passthrough converter which is the default if no converter is explicitly supplied.
-The passthrough converter just passed through byte arrays.
+The passthrough converter just passes through byte arrays.

 ## Receiving Messages
-The `MqttClient` raises the MessageReceived event every time a message arrives.
+The `MqttClient` raises the `MessageAvailable` event every time a message arrives.
 The `MessageReceivedEventArgs` includes the topic,

     client.MessageAvailable += (sender, e) =>